 In the state of California, compensatory damages come into play.
 These are awarded to compensate for monetary and emotional costs alike.
 There are no limits on these damages in the state of California, which means that if you can prove the amount of damages in the case, you are eligible for recovery.

 When it comes to calculating your damages, the following can be done in the case of a brain injury claim:

 - Calculating Special Damages: Keeping detailed records can make this process easier, at is it more difficult to calculate for future wages and earning capacity than it is for things like medical expenses and recently lost wages.

 - Calculating General Damages: It is true to note that a minor bump on the head or a scrape will not garner as much in pain and suffering as something as serious as a concussion or a brain injury.
 This means that you should always practice proper note-keeping of the pain you suffer, such as headaches or emotional harm.

 - Adding the Damages Together: You can figure out the total value of your claim by adding up your special and general damages.

 - Adjusting Value: You should adjust the sum of the damages based upon the expenses you won’t incur and risks you will avoid by not attending a trial.

 - Comparing Verdicts: Look into other settlements on head injuries and supplement what you have come up with to compare.
 Insurance adjusters should do this as well.

 These types of personal injuries can be a very complex process.
 This is why it is best to have an attorney by your side to back you up when the going gets tough!
-Contact WTW today to talk to an attorney you can trust about where to turn in your brain injury case, so you can get the compensation that you deserve.
+Contact Welebir Law today to talk to an attorney you can trust about where to turn in your brain injury case, so you can get the compensation that you deserve.